Last Updated on

 Another thing to note is that if you are using essential oils on your own body, it’s best to let them absorb before handling your dog.
 Petting your dog when you have essential oils on your body can be harmful.
 As the oil to transfers to their skin, there’s a risk your dog could lick their skin and ingest the oil.

 Risks of Essential Oils and Dogs

-Essential oil poisoning in dogs in a very scary risk.
+Essential oil poisoning in dogs in a very scary and real risk.
 If you are using essential oils around your dog and you notice any of the below signs, contact your vet (or an emergency vet) and poison control immediately:

 - Throwing up